 Allow me to toot my own horn for a moment.
 After teaching beginning guitar for over fifty years, I recently teamed up with a talented guitar teacher by the name of Ted Parrish.
 Together we crafted a book entitled Painless Guitar – A Fun & Easy Guide for the Complete Beginner.
 In this 48-page book, we teach the total and absolute beginner how to play the melody and chords to 31 folk, bluegrass, old time and gospel songs.
 We call it “painless” because we have simplified learning the guitar down to its most basic level.
 Frankly, it doesn’t get much simpler than this.
 Not only is this illustrated book a joy to learn from, it’s also affordable at only $9.99.

 If you’re toying with the idea of learning the guitar, why not give Painless Guitar a chance?
 If you do, you’ll be another happy camper among the thousands who have already learned to play from this book.
 It is available as a paperback and downloadable PDF on our website.

-If you’re a little further along than a complete novice on the guitar, I suggest my Flatpicking Guitar for the Complete Ignoramus.
-This 80 page book has coil binding which makes it lay flat, and comes with a CD.
-It takes a beginner on a musical adventure that includes over 40 well-known flatpicking guitar tunes including Amazing Grace, Arkansas Traveler, Bury Me Beneath the Willow, House of the Rising Sun, In the Pines, Keep on the Sunny Side, Little Rosewood Casket, Man of Constant Sorrow, Red River Valley Wildwood Flower and Will the Circle Be Unbroken.
+If you’re a little further along than a complete novice, I suggest my Flatpicking Guitar for the Complete Ignoramus.
+This 80-page book has coil binding which makes it lay flat, and comes with a CD.
+It takes a beginner on a musical adventure that includes over 40 well-known flatpicking guitar tunes including Amazing Grace, Arkansas Traveler, Bury Me Beneath the Willow, House of the Rising Sun, In the Pines, Keep on the Sunny Side, Little Rosewood Casket, Man of Constant Sorrow, Red River Valley, Wildwood Flower, and Will the Circle Be Unbroken.
 This book & CD set is $22.95, and is available as a paperback and downloadable PDF on our website.